Article Published On Business.com – Save Big Bucks In Social Media Spending: Ask These 7 Questions

 We have progressed rather rapidly over the past decade or so, and the internet has changed from being something that our PC could access to being ubiquitous, something available anywhere and everywhere.
 Today your cell phone is your TV, which is your communication device, which has now become your doorway to the rest of the world.

-In order to understand where to best reach your clients, you must figure out where hang out on digital media.
+In order to understand where to best reach your clients, you must figure out where they hang out on digital media.
 If we go by the law of averages, then you can safely assume that a huge majority of your audience in the B2C space is on Facebook.
 If you look at the younger generation, the majority of them use Instagram.
 To build a clear strategy, this question must be answered, and guess who can provide you with the answers?
 Your audience.

 Use a mechanism of surveying, email outreach, and gathering information at every interaction with your audience members.
 This means perhaps conducting a survey or asking your clients to fill in information when they visit your site or interact with you.
 Knowing which social media platform your target audiences use is going to be a big help.